kristofzerbe/kiko.io/source/_dynamic/feeds.md

 photograph:
   file: $23-05-Holland-0806.jpg
   name: Knitting Colors
+teaser: "Aggregation of the articles as Atom, RSS, JSON or HTML feed"
 ---

 For years, I had integrated only one [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feed in this blog, which gave an excerpt of the article to the posts and a link to read more.
 A poll on Mastodon on the topic [made me change](/notes/2023/feed-full-length-article/) to the full article text ... but this also meant that the feed size grew by about 80%, which is also not okay for everyone.